kjeganathan/UMeet/docs/milestone3.md

 Some pictures to demonstrate the CRUD operations worked on:

-Create Account:  A user can create an account with their first name, last name
+Create Account:  A user can create an account with their first name, last name, email and password, and then will get added to the heroku PostgreSQL users table in the database.

 User Profile: The user email and name can be edited inline, which will update the database.
 The user can also be deleted from this page.